prakashsanjay/Deploying-a-Django-application-to-Elastic-Beanstalk/README.md

 ![Capture-eb](https://user-images.githubusercontent.com/23288656/183279163-276a7a3e-d75a-4f36-89d0-41e987cf9a6a.PNG)

-## Links to know more about this deployment
+## Links for further details on this deployment.

 https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html